elix/elix/elements/elix-mixins/docs/symbols.md

 <a name="module_symbols"></a>

 ## symbols
-A collection of Symbol objects for standard component properties and methods.
+A collection of (potentially polyfilled) Symbol objects for standard component properties and methods.

 These Symbol objects are used to allow mixins and a component to internally communicate, without exposing these properties and methods in the component's